cloudflare/webcm/README.md

     },
   });

-  // Check that the emitter is a browser if (emitter.type === "browser") {
+  // Check that the client is a browser if (client.type === "browser") {
-    emitter.setCookie("example-uuid", uuidv4());
+    client.set("example-uuid", uuidv4());
-    emitter.fetch(
+    client.fetch(
       `https://example.com/collectFromBrowser?dt=${system.page.title}`
     );
   }
 });
 ```

 In the above example, when the tool receives an event it will do multiple things: (1) Make a server-side post request to /collect endpoint, with the visitor IP and the event name.
-If the visitor is using a normal web browser (e.g. not using the mobile SDK), the tool will also set a cookie named `example-uuid` to a random UUIDv4 string, and it ask the browser to make a client-side fetch request with the page title.
+If the visitor is using a normal web browser (e.g. not using the mobile SDK), the tool will also set a client key (e.g. cookie) named `example-uuid` to a random UUIDv4 string, and it ask the browser to make a client-side fetch request with the page title.

 #### DOM Change